 The downside of this is that top freezer models are generally rather low on features, and less thought is given to their appearance.
 However, if you don’t care about features and don’t really mind how your fridge looks, this type of fridge is a good option.

-These fridges are essentially wider-than-usual fridges split in half, with one half being the fridge side and the other being the freezer side.
+These fridges are essentially wider-than-usual fridges split in half, with one half being the fridge side and the other the freezer side.
 For those who tend to freeze leftovers in high volume, or exist on freezer food, this type of fridge may be ideal.
 Some side-by-side fridges allocate slightly more room for the fridge section, however the freezer will still be larger than that of any top or bottom freezer model.
 The doors open from the centre rather than the side, meaning less spatial clearance is required to swing the fridge door(s) open.

 Also worth noting is that side-by-side models often come with features such as water, ice dispensers, and external user interface panels, which some may view as desirable features.
 The downside of this is that these features can also mean a higher price tag.

 Possibly the most versatile (and most expensive) type of fridge, French door fridges are similar in width to side-by-side models, and have the entire bottom third devoted to freezer space, just like a bottom freezer model.
 As with side-by-side fridges, the fridge door is split into two, opening from the centre for the fridge section.
 Some French door fridges have a single door for the freezer section, but some split the freezer section the same way as the fridge section, making for a grand total of four doors on your fridge.